IloIlo: The Philippines’ City of Love + Trip Tips & Tricks

 9:00 AM We stop at a local restaurant, favorite for its old-time ‘Chicken Inasal’ and we eat a-plenty for breakfast.
 We chat and they catch up as we savor the traditional Ilonggo cuisine.

-10:00 AM Almost an hour away from Iloilo City town proper, we arrive at the Monte Claro’s place in Miag-ao where the wake is being held.
+10:00 AM Almost an hour away from Iloilo City town proper, we arrive at Monte Claro’s place in Miag-ao where the wake is being held.
 As soon as we step in, Mrs. Flores, the child’s mother, comes out and hugs us, as tears flow down her cheeks.
 In an instant, memories of my sister’s agony on her own child’s death come through my mind, and I couldn’t help but shed a few tears of my own.
 In a few hours, the body will be buried, and we will say our final goodbye to the remains of a childhood churchmate and friend.

 2:00 PM We assemble at the church building nearby to start the service.
 Eulogy to be given and special thanks to those who attended.
 Special numbers and final picture taking with the love ones will be held as a final adieu to the boy.
 Seeing the casket at the center of the church reminds me so much of my little nephew’s funeral service where I found myself shedding so many uncontrollable tears.
 The cause of both their death is so similar that I could not help but wonder again why God do such terrible things like this to these faithful people.

 3:00 PM We start to head out of the church for the procession to the graveyard.
 When we arrive, another mini service is held as we bid our final goodbye.
 I listen and observe as the family tries to control their tears in front of friends and family members.
-There’s no denying the fact that this is a lot harder than losing a less than a year old baby.
+There’s no denying the fact that this is a lot harder than losing a less than-a-year-old baby.
 This boy was 16 when he passed away, so memories with him have already been gathered – which would be harder to forget, especially for the family.
 I can’t even begin with that.
 I hug the mother and the daughter, feeling their grief as I hide mine.
 Nonetheless, they try to remain put together because they know that their son is now in good hands with God.

 Jan 8, 2017